lyckron/ng-trend-widget/README.md

 # NG Trend Widget

-## Example project of a AngularJS app
+## Example project of an AngularJS widget app

 ### Usage (from terminal)